unskript/Awesome-CloudOps-Automation/MySQL/legos/mysql_read_query/README.md

         params: Parameters used in MySQL query.

 ## Lego Input
-This Lego take two inputs query and param.
+This Lego take three inputs: handle, query and param.

 ## See it in Action

-You can see this Lego in action following this link [unSkript Live](https://unskript.com)
+You can see this Lego in action following this link [unSkript Live](https://us.app.unskript.io)